linux-kdevops/kdevops-history/docs/selftests.md

 Running selftests used to be fast back in the day when we only had a few kernel selftests.
 But these days there are many kernel selftests.
 Part of the beauty of Linux kernel selftests is that there are no rules -- you make your rules.
-The only rules are at least expicitly mentioning a few targets for Makefiles so that the overall selftests facility knows what target to call to run some tests.
+The only rules are at least explicitly mentioning a few targets for Makefiles so that the overall selftests facility knows what target to call to run some tests.
 Part of the complexity in selftests these days is that due to the lack of rules, you may end up needing a bit of dependencies